dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 [Edgar F. Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd) revolutionized database theory and practice by applying relational theory to data management and operations.
 ```

-Codd's model was largely derived from relational theory but differed sufficiently in its basic definitions to make a new type of algebra.
+Codd's model was derived from relational theory but differed sufficiently in its basic definitions to give birth to a new type of algebra.
 The relational data model gave mathematicians a rigorous theory for optimizing data organization and storage and to construct queries.
 Through the 1970s, before relational databases became practical, theorists derived fundamental rules for rigorous data organization and queries from first principles using mathematical proofs and derivations.
 For this reason, early work on relational databases has an abstract academic feel to it with rather simple toy examples: the ubiquitous employees/departments, products/orders, and students/courses.